 A Chico traumatic brain injury lawyer is someone who is well-acquainted with the legal procedure involved in a traumatic brain injury case.
 Since brain injuries are some of the most severe injuries that a person can suffer, every victim needs strong representation to attain the compensation that they deserve.
-If you live in Chico and know someone in Chico who has had a traumatic injury to their brain, you need to immediately talk to an Chico traumatic brain injury lawyer.
+If you live in Chico and know someone in Chico who has had a traumatic injury to their brain, you need to immediately talk to a Chico personal injury lawyer.

 What is a traumatic brain injury?

 What are the symptoms of a traumatic brain injury?